Anaïs Nin: Death

 Nin was diagnosed with cervical cancer in 1974.
-She battled the cancer for several years as it metastasized, and underwent numerous surgeries, radiation, and chemotherapy.
+She had cancer for two years as it metastasized, and she underwent numerous surgical operations, radiation, and chemotherapy.
 Nin died of the cancer at Cedars-Sinai Medical Center in Los Angeles, California, on January 14, 1977.

-Her body was cremated, and her ashes were scattered over Santa Monica Bay in Mermaid Cove.
-Her first husband, Hugh Guiler, died in 1985, and his ashes were scattered in the cove as well.
+Her body was cremated and her ashes scattered over Santa Monica Bay in Mermaid Cove.
+Her first husband, Hugh Guiler, died in 1985, and his ashes were scattered in the same cove.
 Rupert Pole was named Nin's literary executor, and he arranged to have new, unexpurgated editions of Nin's books and diaries published between 1985 and his death in 2006.
-Large portions of the diaries are still available only in the expurgated form.
-The originals are located in the UCLA Library.
+Large portions of the diaries are still available only in expurgated form.
+The originals are in the UCLA Library.

 Legacy

-The explosion of the feminist movement in the 1960s gave feminist perspectives on Nin's writings of the past twenty years, which made Nin a popular lecturer at various universities; contrarily, Nin dissociated herself from the political activism of the movement.
+The feminist movement in the 1960s gave feminist perspectives on Nin's writings of the past twenty years, which made Nin a popular lecturer at various universities; contrarily, Nin dissociated herself from the political activism of the movement.
 In 1973, prior to her death, Nin received an honorary doctorate from the Philadelphia College of Art.
 She was also elected to the United States National Institute of Arts and Letters in 1974, and in 1976 was presented with a Los Angeles Times Woman of the Year award.
+Although she was described as a narcissist, her feminist tendencies, along with her constant search for self-knowledge, made her an attractive speaker for lectures at American universities.
+Of course, she was never an activist in the feminist movement and never believed in changes in political systems, because: “Systems are perishable, so I feel that big changes will come from a big collective change in human consciousness”.

+The Italian film La stanza delle parole (dubbed into English as The Room of Words) was released in 1989 based on the Henry and June diaries.
 Philip Kaufman directed the 1990 film Henry & June based on Nin's diaries published as Henry and June: From the Unexpurgated Diary of Anaïs Nin.
 She was portrayed in the film by actress Maria de Medeiros.

-Nin's work directly inspired Madonna when writing the text of her photo book Sex in 1992.

 In February 2008, poet Steven Reigns organized Anaïs Nin at 105 at the Hammer Museum in Westwood, Los Angeles.
 Reigns said: "Nin bonded and formed very deep friendships with women and men decades younger than her.
 Some of them are still living in Los Angeles and I thought it'd be wonderful to have them share their experiences with [Nin]."
-Bebe Barron, electronic music pioneer and longtime friend of Nin, made her last public appearance at this event.
+Bebe Barron, an electronic music pioneer and longtime friend of Nin, made her last public appearance at this event.
 Reigns also published an essay refuting Bern Porter's claims of a sexual relationship with Nin in the 1930s.
+Reigns is the President of the Board of the non-profit organization devoted to Nin's legacy, the Anaïs Nin Foundation.